mszym27/TM_GUI/README.md

 # LM_TM
 Turing Machine with a graphical interface.
 Created with C#, using Windows Forms.
-TM realizes the simple alghoritm - using preprogrammed input it changes every 'b' sign into 'a' and every second 'a' into 'b'.
+TM realizes the simple alghoritm - changes every 'b' sign into 'a' and every second 'a' into 'b', operating on preprogrammed input.